 What is Woodland Decay: Questioning Organizational Change all about?

-There is so much nonsense written and spoken about organizational change, sadly with profound consequences for individuals and organizations.
-We know organizational change is a complex, ambiguous and context-dependent process and I want to provoke critical thinking and debate about such processes.
+We know organizational change is a complex, ambiguous and context-dependent process and I provoke critical thinking and debate about such processes.

 Who is Woodland Decay’s target audience?

 These posts will echo my inputs into organizational change workshops, working with experienced managers/leaders.
 Posts will typically be around 1000 words and they will not be fully referenced, but they will contain 2 or 3 references as further reading.
 The reader is envisaged as being organizationally experienced, who wants to intelligently engage with organizational change topics and controversies.
-Hopefully, you may agree with some of the posts and I hope that you will disagree with others.
-I will strive to be as candid and contentious as my ‘day job’ allows.
+I hope, you may agree with some of the posts and disagree with others.

 Who are you?